jasmin-baier/tabiya-livelihoods-classifier/README_Jas.md

 2_2_clean_bert_results.py

 # LLM RERANKER
-# STEP 6: Then: Give to LLMs
+# STEP 6: Then: Give to LLMs -- Run only for occupations
 3_1_LLM_pick_skills_full_details.py

-# STEP 7: Reshape LLM output and merge opportunity information back in
+# STEP 7: Reshape LLM occupation output and merge opportunity information back in
-3_2_clean_LLM_create_opp-db.py
+3_2a_clean_LLM_create_opp-db.py

+# STEP 8: Then: Give bert_cleaned_with_occupation_final.json to LLMs -- Run for essential and optional skills (can do at the same time or after each other)
+3_1_LLM_pick_skills_full_details.py

-# STEP 7.5: For robustness, double check the pilot database for any jobs that couldn't map the skills to uuids.
+# STEP 9: For robustness, double check the opportunity database for any jobs that couldn't map the skills to uuids.
 3_3_debug_find_jobs_hallucinated_skills.py
-# STEP 7.6: Then rerun LLM file with that bert_cleaned_rerun json
+# STEP 10: Then rerun LLM file with that bert_cleaned_rerun json
 3_4_LLM_pick_skills_full_details_rerun.py

-# A script that translates final databases to skill_groups and occupation_groups to try matching then -- but note that here the LLM PICKING happened still at the lower level
-3_5_map_DBs_to_groups.py

-# Alternatively, this script already PICKS skill_groups, which can then be directly compared to the skill_groups in the jobseeker database
-LLM_pick_skills_GROUPS_full_details

 # OTHER
-# STEP 8: Clean pre-existing jobseeker skillsets for jobseeker database
+# STEP 11: Clean pre-existing jobseeker skillsets for jobseeker database
 reshape_jobseeker_database.py

-# Finally, run computation (will actually be one on cloud, so this file is just for testing)
+# OLD MATCHING FILES IN CASE I NEED TO LOOK BACK
 # Simple match
 match_skills_simple.py
 # Match based on path structure, using manual weights for types of distances (direct match, same hierarchy, related)